This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Discrimination Complaints and Lawsuits

-As your child grows and enters public places and schools, they could possibly face discrimination.
+As your child grows and enters public places and schools, they could face discrimination.
 It is illegal under Vermont and federal laws to discriminate based on disabilities.

 You can resolve these situations by filing a complaint with a government agency tasked with investigating civil rights violations.
 You can also file a lawsuit, allowed under Vermont law, to recover damages.